The flu can make someone feel pretty miserable for up to a week, but it usually won't need medical treatment unless a person develops complications.

-- Offer plenty of fluids (fever, which can be associated with the flu, can lead to dehydration).
-If your child is tired of drinking plain water, try ice pops, icy drinks mixed in a blender, and soft fruits (like melons or grapes) to maintain hydration.
+- Offer plenty of fluids (fever, which is common with the flu, can lead to dehydration).
+If your child is tired of drinking plain water, try ice pops, icy drinks mixed in a blender, and soft fruits (like melons or grapes).

 - Give acetaminophen or ibuprofen for aches and pains (but do not give aspirin unless your doctor directs you to do so).

 - Dress your child in layers so you can add and remove layers during bouts of chills or fever.